thorx11dev/Thorx.live/replit.md

 - July 14, 2025.
 Implemented 2-column responsive layout (1 column on mobile, 2 columns on desktop) for optimal viewing on all devices
 - July 14, 2025.
 Added WhatsApp Community card with MessageCircle icon linking to https://chat.whatsapp.com/J7Jvr6XBYs82rlF9RGGlTa
 - July 14, 2025.
 Enhanced card rendering with dynamic type handling for email and WhatsApp contact methods
+- July 14, 2025.
+WHATSAPP COMMUNITY CARD ON CONTACT PAGE: Added WhatsApp Community card to ContactPage.tsx alongside Email Support and Office Location
+- July 14, 2025.
+Implemented 3-column responsive layout for contact cards with dynamic rendering for Email Support, Office Location, and WhatsApp Community
+- July 14, 2025.
+Added specialized handling for WhatsApp Community card with external link opening in new tab and appropriate call-to-action button
 ```

 ## User Preferences